3 July , 2025

 💡 Summary

 Visit Gripsholm Castle in Mariefred, just 60 km from Stockholm.
-Overlooking Lake Mälaren, this Renaissance treasure tells 500 years of royal history.
-Explore grand halls, rich collections, and scenic views in one of Sweden’s most culturally significant castles.
+Overlooking Lake Mälaren, this Renaissance treasure reveals 500 years of royal history, from grand halls and portraits to towers and scenic views.

 Gripsholm Castle: Timeless beauty by Lake Mälaren